Keshav-Kathuria/smart-agri-advisor/README.md

 # 🌾 Smart Agriculture Advisory Platform

-An AI-driven platform providing real-time, personalized guidance to farmers to optimize crop health, resource usage, and productivity.
+An AI-driven platform that provides real-time, personalized guidance to farmers to optimize crop health, resource usage, and productivity.

 ## Modules